Longevity of the Time Tree Roots Stay On

 Will tree roots continue to grow after cutting down?

-Do tree roots continue to grow after the cutting?
+Will tree roots continue to grow even after the tree has been cut down?

 Conclusion: